MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Person-to-group-queries.md

 **To create a person-to-group query**

-1. In Workplace Analytics, select **Analyze** > **Query designer**, and then select **Get started** under **Queries**.
+1. In Workplace Analytics, select **Analyze** > **Query designer**, and then select **Get started** under **Query**.
-2. Select **Person-to-group**, and then select and change **Enter query name here** to a name, and then enter a description for the query.
+2. Select **Person-to-group**, and then select **Enter query name here** and name the query and enter a description for it.
 3. For **Group by**, select a time-grouping option -- day, week, or month.
 4. Select a date range.
 The query will analyze only those person-to-group interactions that took place during this date range.
 5. Select a set of meeting exclusions to ignore (filter out) specific meetings for this query.
 6. In the **Select metrics** section, select one or more metrics that measure interactions between the time investors and collaborators, including:

    * **Collaboration hours** gives you the total amount of time that an individual spent with collaborating groups.
 This includes both time spent working in emails and time spent in meetings.
    * **Email count** and **Email hours** give you, respectively, the number of emails that were sent between the time investor and groups, and the amount of time the time investor spent sending and reading emails.
    * **Meeting count** and **Meeting hours** give you, respectively, the number of meetings in which the time investor and the collaborators participated, and the number of hours the time investor spent in meetings.
    * **Network size** The number of people in the collaborator group who had at least two [meaningful interactions](../use/glossary.md#meaningful-interaction-define) in the last four weeks with the time investor.

    For more information about these metrics, see [Person-to-group metrics](../use/metric-definitions.md#person-to-group-metrics).